dlovell/jenkins_project/README_JOB.md

 Following the procedure below will create a basic job that

 * uses git for version control
-* builds when there's a push to Github
+* builds when there's a push to Github (requires Github "Jenkins (Git plugin)" service to be enabled
 * archives the entire project dir as well as all nosetest results
-* sends email (requires Jenkins to have email credentials specified at <EC2-HOSTNAME>:8080/configure)
+* sends email (requires Jenkins to have email credentials specified at \<EC2-HOSTNAME\>:8080/configure)
 * sends notifications to a Flowdock flow

 ----